 - Special Comments:

 Students must have their own laptops and download open access softwares in their laptops.
 A list of software required is in the CoursePlus syllabus.
-Course is 2 hour lecture and 1 hour lab in the computer lab.
+Course is 2 hour lecture and 1 hour lab with students' own laptops.